clawpack/doc/doc/googleearth_plotting.rst

-In some cases, it might not be possible to fully resolve all levels of a large multi-level simulation because the resulting image resolution exceeds the Matplotlib limit of 32768 pixels on a side.
-In this case, you can limit the number of levels that are resolved by a particular figure and create zoomed in figures that resolve finer levels.
+In some cases, it might not be possible to fully resolve all levels of a large multi-level simulation because the resulting image resolution would exceed the Matplotlib limit of 32768 pixels on a side.
+In this case, you can limit the number of levels that are resolved by a particular figure and create zoomed in figures to resolve finer levels.
 See `Creating multiple figures at different resolutions`_, below.
 Alternatively, you can break the computational domain into several figures, each covering a portion of the entire domain.

+If you set `kml_dpi` to a value less than 10, Matplotlib will revert to a dpi of 72 and change the figure size accordingly, so that the total number of pixels in each direction will still be equal to `kml_figsize*kml_dpi`, subject to round-off error.

 Creating multiple figures at different resolutions